Creating a personal development plan can help you grow at work and beyond.

 Personal development plans only work if you use them.
 I’m in the habit of referring to my plan at least once a week.
 But until you develop the habit yourself, set calendar reminders to prompt you to visit the doc regularly.

-Eventually, you won’t need the reminder.
-You’ll be driven by the feel-good endorphins released every time you cross another goal off your list.
+Eventually, you might not need the reminder.
+Ideally, you’ll be driven by the feel-good endorphins that get released every time you cross another goal off your list.

 Lead by example.